kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 **Pros**:
 - **Large community and ecosystem**: With its long-standing presence, Airflow has amassed a large community and an extensive ecosystem.
 Numerous plugins and resources are available, making it easy to find solutions, tutorials, and pre-built connectors for common use cases.
-- **Customizability**: Airflow offers full flexibility to define workflows using Python, making it a preferred choicge among Python developers.
+- **Customizability**: Airflow offers full flexibility to define workflows using Python, making it a preferred choice among Python developers.

 **Cons**:
 - **Scaling challenges**: Airflow's dependence on a centralized database can lead to performance bottlenecks as workloads grow.
 This can create a single point of failure, and as workflows increase in number and complexity, scaling becomes challenging
 - **Python-based**: Airflow’s reliance on Python means that non-Python developers might face a steep learning curve, limiting its accessibility for mixed-skill teams.
+On the counter, this might be a positive if your tech stack is heavily based on Python.
 - **Older architecture**: Airflow was not designed with cloud-native principles in mind, so its older architecture may require additional effort to adapt to modern cloud-native use cases.

 ### Prefect